SJTMusicTeam/SVS_system/README.md

 An open-source system that works on singing voice synthesis

-Note: this repo will be deprecated soon and new functions will mainfurther at https://github.com/SJTMusicTeam/Muskit
+Note: this repo is already deprecated and new functions will mainfurther at https://github.com/SJTMusicTeam/Muskit

 ## Environment Install